 Kimiko Nakazawa Violin Recital - A Thousand Tones

 - Date & Time

 - January 19, 2013 (Sat.)
 Doors open at 15:30, Concert begins at 16:00

 - The Kyoto College of Graduate Studies for Informatics Kyoto Station Satellite Concert Hall (free seat)

 - Wu-Tang: "Dream" from "Voices from the Heart," Op.53-5

 - Chopin: Nocturne Op.20 (arranged by Heifetz)

 Parking is not provided.Please use public transportation.

-- After graduating from Tokyo National University of Fine Arts and Music High School, he went on to graduate from the same university.He continued his studies at the Mozarteum University of Arts in Salzburg.He won the first prize at the Cantu International Competition, the Special Prize at the Viotti International Competition, the Donemus Performance Prize at the Netherlands Music Session, and many other awards.He has given concerts all over the world, appeared at international music festivals, served as a judge for international music competitions, and has been active in many other fields.In 2011, he performed in the United States, Europe, and the Middle East.He currently lives and works in Tokyo and Vienna.
+- After graduating from Tokyo National University of Fine Arts and Music High School, he went on to graduate from the same university.He continued his studies at the Mozarteum University of Salzburg.He has won numerous awards, including first prize at the Cantu International Competition, a special prize at the Viotti International Competition, and the Donems Performance Prize at the Holland Music Session.He has given concerts around the world, appeared at international music festivals, served as a jury for international music competitions, and has been active in many other fields.In 2011, he performed in the United States, Europe, and the Middle East.He is currently based in Tokyo and Vienna.